-No Churn Dairy Free Chocolate Ice Cream – super creamy and super healthy with absolutely no added sugars.
-You won’t believe it’s dairy free!
+No Churn Dairy Free Homemade Chocolate Ice Cream – super creamy and super healthy with absolutely no added sugars.
+You won’t believe how good it is!

 No Churn Ice Cream

 My parents used to make homemade ice cream for parties when we were kids.
 They used an old fashioned ice cream maker.
 The kind with a hand crank.
 Part of the “fun” of the party was to take turns turning the crank and churning the ice cream.
 And when it was ready, it made about 2 cups, so everyone got all of about 1 bite.

 There is just NO way that my kids would sit, patiently taking turns with the crank, all for a minuscule taste of the final product.

 Obviously, ice cream makers have come a long way since then and are much easier to use, but they still take time.
 And when it comes to delicious ice cream, we don’t like to wait!